 Along with the vitriol, quite often involved in parents disagreeing over the custody of their children, the division of community assets and debt can be equally contentious.
 Texas law uses “equitable distribution” when dividing assets, which aims to split any marital assets equally between the two parties.
 Making sure you are getting your fair share, however, may require some effort.

 Izzo & Associates, PLLC, is especially well equipped to aid our clients in locating, identifying, and valuing these assets and debts and developing the strategy necessary to negotiate their division.
 John Izzo’s experience as the managing director of an investment banking firm and his role in developing an early form of business valuation software serve our clients well.
 When you need an Austin property division lawyer with an exceptional understanding of high-value assets, you should turn to our firm.

 How We Can Help

 While some of our clients come to us with an existing premarital or postnuptial agreement that mitigates the impact such concerns can have on divorce, most people have this burden to contend with in litigation.
 Assets that are acquired during your marriage, as well as debts incurred during your marriage, are subject to an equitable division in Texas.

 Izzo & Associates, PLLC, has established key contacts with real property, financial accounting, and business evaluators that can aid in this process.
-The key role that our firm can play in determining what assets and debts exist and exactly which of these are actually divisible under Texas law, depending on the size of your marital estate, involves two components:
+The key role that our Austin property division lawyer can play in determining what assets and debts exist and exactly which of these are actually divisible under Texas law, depending on the size of your marital estate, involves two components:

 - Your law firm must be adept at sending out proper discovery requests, whether they be personally to the opposing party and/or to gather information from other principals or entities, such as business records requests.